nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed list of remarks.
 * **Must be a positive integer within the range display, and must not contain any signs** e.g. +1, -3.

-> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use "view" command first before you can delete a remark.
+> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can delete a remark.
 If not, there will be an error within the application!

 > <div markdown="span" class="alert alert-danger">❗ Danger: **Deleting a remark is an irreversible process**: Be very careful here!